Ultimate Urbana Real Estate Investing Guide for 2026

 Economy

-This corresponds to a per capita income of in Urbana, and in the state. is the per person amount of income for the nation as a whole.
+This corresponds to a per person income of in Urbana, and for the state.
+Per capita income in the US is registered at .

-In Urbana, the unemployment rate is , while the state’s rate of unemployment is , as opposed to the country’s rate of .
+In Urbana, the rate of unemployment is , while the state's rate of unemployment is , as opposed to the US rate of .

 Economy Quick Stats